iofjuupasli/SeXHR/README.md

 > "Ajax is way sexy, mang." said everyone, everywhere, always.

-SeXHR is a pretty-damn-small XMLHttpRequest wrapper that supports custom HTTP methods and headers, HTTP authentication, automatic JSON response parsing and request timeout.
+SeXHR is a pretty-damn-small `XMLHttpRequest` wrapper that supports custom HTTP methods and headers, HTTP authentication, automatic JSON response parsing, request timeout and use from within Web Workers.

 #####Browser Support